The JKU's Milestones.

 1989

-The JKU Softwarepark Hagenberg is founded as a JKU spin-off.
-Since its inception, the Softwarepark has grown and today, 1,050 experts in the field of computer sciences work at one of the 11 research institutes or at one of the 70 companies located at the park.
+The JKU Softwarepark Hagenberg is established as a JKU spin-off.
+Since its inception, the Softwarepark has grown exponentially and today, 1,050 experts in the field of computer sciences work at one of the 11 research facilities, or at one of the 70 companies located at the park.

 1990

-The JKU collaborates closely with companies such as the voestalpine and other industrial partners, resulting in becoming the world's first university to offer an academic degree program in Mechatronics.
+The JKU works closely with company partners including the voestalpine and other industrial partners, resulting in becoming the world's first university to offer an academic degree program in Mechatronics.

 2002